-More than 90% of our gifts and offerings go to our Outreach Program, focusing on serving the neediest children and families in Avery County.
+A substantial percentage of our gifts and offerings go to our Outreach Program, focusing on serving the neediest children and families in Avery County.
 Our “Neediest Kids” Outreach Program continues to serve an urgent and growing need in Avery County, still one of the poorest counties in North Carolina.
 The original focus of the program was through the public school system but now has been expanded to other organizations that enables us to assist young people who, through no fault of their own, need assistance in reaching for their full potential.
 We continue to be impressed with the way in which all of our partners determine the needs, handle the expenditures and report back to us all on a confidential and as-needed basis.
 Individual needs are always sudden and unexpected, and working arrangements with these groups and agencies enable the Wee Kirk to work behind the scenes so we can respond quickly.

 You can be certain that your financial gifts to the Wee Kirk “Neediest Kids” Outreach Program are being put to very good use, efficiently, and for deserving cases where other assistance options simply are not available or cannot be addressed in a timely manner.

 We thank all of our members for their continued generous support of Wee Kirk and its mission in Avery County.